privacyshore/privacygate-opencart/README.md

 ## Step by Step Details:
 - At Checkout Page customer will enter his/her shipping address.
-- Select the payment method "Coinbase Commerce" and hit the "Pay with Coinbase Commerce" button.
+- Select the payment method "PrivacyGate" and hit the "Pay with PrivacyGate" button.
-- Coinbase Commerce module will redirect the customer to the Payment Interface.
+- PrivacyGate module will redirect the customer to the Payment Interface.
 - Under this payment window customer will have to pay within 15 minutes.
 - Once paid customer will be redirected to Opencart store with a Success or Failure message.
 - Order status will be "Denied" in the following UNRESOLVED cases: (Multiple, Underpaid or Overpaid paymnet).